jhony-24/nx-extensible-tools-monorepo/README.md

-# Hermes - monorepo
+# Hermes - example monorepo

 <p align="center"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="450"></p>

-This project was generated using [Nx](https://nx.dev) to create a monorepo with extensible dev tools.
+This project was generated using [Nx](https://nx.dev) to create a monorepo with extensible dev tools with diferents technologies.

 ## Adding capabilities to your workspace